Table of Contents

 Tactics for PRs

-8. Over half (51%) of PRs collaborate with SEO teams most closely for campaigns.
+8. Just over half (53.4%) of PRs collaborate most closely with SEO teams.
 (BuzzStream)

 Costs and Budgets

-You can read more about this in my post on the impact of the Helpful Content Update on quality sites.
+You can read more about this in my post on the Helpful Content Update’s impact on quality sites.

-14. In our study, 51% of respondents don’t know their average cost per link.
+14. In our study, about 40% of respondents don’t know their average cost per link.
 (BuzzStream)

 As much as brands should think more broadly about their KPIs, links still dominate the conversation.
 And within the link conversation, there will always be CPL.